On this page

 Video guides for minor hearing aid issues

-You may be able to sort minor issues with your hearing aid yourself at home.
+You may be able to fix minor issues with your hearing aid yourself at home.
 Our teams have created the following YouTube videos which we hope you find useful.

 Safety alert on batteries